If you would like to support this site, please consider Donating.

 A comprehensive but very terse guide.
 Not for the casual reader.

 ].
 Two types of seed are produced - flowers produced near the ground produce a pod that buries itself just below soil level.
-These pods contain a single seed are up to 15mm in diameter which can be used as a peanut substitute.
+These pods contain a single seed up to 15mm in diameter which can be used as a peanut substitute.
 They can be harvested throughout the winter and can be eaten raw or cooked[

 2